enqueuezero/site/hands-on-cloud-native/react.md

 </script>
 ```

-However, the finding operations on a huge amount of DOM nodes are slow.
+However, the finding operations on a page including a large number of DOM nodes are slow.
 Besides, managing these tangled manipulation code could be a mess.

 Virtual DOM became one of the most popular solutions.
 To be fair, React did not invent it but integrated it into its core.
 The Virtual DOM is an abstraction of the HTML DOM.
 So, considering HTML DOM being an abstraction of HTML code, why bother applying two layers of abstractions to get changes to the page?
 The short answer is abstractions bring more values, and these values help us overcome performance issue and reduce management cost.

-### JSX

 ### Component

 ### Props